jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-18-becoming-design-competent.md

       which is uncontested for building mockups and style guides, and JavaScript, along with a number of libraries which provide developers with a whole lot of freedom in design and the development of clean, interactive web applications.
-After everything, I find my design skills to be rather lacking and I'll continue to polish them in my own time and at future internships, despite the informal nature which involves becoming competant in design.
+After everything, I find my design skills to be rather lacking.
+I know they'll improve with experience, but I'm getting impatient!
+So I'll continue to polish them in my own time and at future internships, to the best of my ability, despite the informal nature which involves becoming competant in design.
       </p>
     </div>
     <div class="pcontent" style="display: none">
       <p>&#160;&#160;&#160;&#160;&#160;&#160;&#160;
-        Each day I find myself realizing how much knowledge I have yet to acquire and it only inspires me to strive to learn all that I can.
+        Each day I find myself realizing the amount of knowledge I have yet to acquire, which only inspires me to strive to learn all that I can.
 I've now held jobs working on front-end web development, back-end development, and development operations.
 Although I haven't decided what my focus will be, (which I think is just fine, I haven't even graduated yet)